misarip/Mish_Portfolio/Assignment3.md

 In all, the primary realization was that it was falling short on a lot of measures due to one major reason – Lack of a story that it wanted to tell.
 The data was presented in many pieces and these pieces had no meaning.
 The more I tried to read each graph/chart, the more I thought – So what?
 Out of the students who took the survey, 43.6% were female and 56.4% were male – but so what?
 That’s when I realized the need to make connections and draw links.

-## Initial Redesign of the data visualization - Extract & Convey Meaning
+## INITIAL REDESIGN - Extract & Convey Meaning

 Critiquing led to the exercise where I tried to extract meaning out of the data presented (Sketching Tool used – Procreate).This helped me put the information/data into context where it can provide the reader with various insights.